INDICATIONS

 Repatha® is indicated:

-• As an adjunct to diet, alone or in combination with other low-density lipoprotein cholesterol (LDL-C) lowering therapies, in adults with primary hyperlipidemia, including heterozygous familial hypercholesterolemia (HeFH) to reduce LDL-C.
+• As an adjunct to diet and exercise to reduce low-density lipoprotein cholesterol (LDL-C) in adults with hypercholesterolemia and in adults with heterozygous familial hypercholesterolemia (HeFH)

 Please see full Prescribing Information.